-Kaiser Chiefs explore the boundaries between art and music in a unique and experimental exhibition.
+Kaiser Chiefs explored the boundaries between art and music in a unique and experimental exhibition.

-Using their position as pop musicians as a starting point, Kaiser Chiefs have chosen to rethink sound as a medium, inviting visitors to join them in exploring the edges between music, art, creation and performance.
+Using their position as pop musicians as a starting point, Kaiser Chiefs chose to rethink sound as a medium, inviting visitors to join them in exploring the edges between music, art, creation and performance.

 List of Works

-One of the main works on display is Janet Cardiff’s The Forty Part Motet, a 40 part choir singing in harmony through 40 individual speakers.
+One of the main works displayed was Janet Cardiff’s The Forty Part Motet, a 40 part choir singing in harmony through 40 individual speakers.